 If the assets of two or more plans are maintained in one trust, the plan's allocable portion of the transactions of the trust shall be combined with the other transactions of the plan, if any, to determine which transactions (or series of transactions) are reportable (5%) transactions.
-This does not apply to investment arrangements whose current value is reported in items 31c(11) through 31c(15).
+This does not apply to investment arrangements whose current value is reported in lines 31c(11) through 31c(15).
 Instead, for investments in common/collective trusts, pooled separate accounts, 103-12 IEs, and registered investment companies, determine the 5% figure by comparing the transaction date value of the acquisition and/or disposition of units of participation or shares in the entity with the current value of the plan assets at the beginning of the plan year.
-Do not complete item 27d if all plan funds are held in a master trust.
-Plans with assets in a master trust that have other transactions should determine the 5% figure by subtracting the current value of plan assets held in the master trust from the current value of all plan assets at the beginning of the plan assets at the beginning of the plan assets at the beginning of the plan assets.
-Do not include individual transactions of investment arrangements reported in items 31c(11) through 31c(15).
+Do not complete line 27d if all plan funds are held in a master trust.
+Plans with assets in a master trust that have other transactions should determine the 5% figure by subtracting the current value of plan assets held in the master trust from the current value of all plan assets at the beginning of the plan year.
+Do not include individual transactions of investment arrangements reported in lines 31c(11) through 31c(15).

 In the case of a purchase or sale of a security on the market, do not identify the person from whom purchased or to whom sold.

-The following schedule must be clearly labeled "Item 27d - Schedule of Reportable Transactions."
+The following schedule must be clearly labeled "Line 27d - Schedule of Reportable Transactions."